SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

   3. Expand to API or cloud deployment only when required
 - **Deployment-lite is selected because:**
   - Full production deployment (CI/CD, monitoring, cloud hosting) is not always necessary
-  - Local inference provides all essential guarantees—correct model loading, reproducible outputs, version-aligned preprocessing, and interpretability
+  - Local inference provides all essential guarantees → correct model loading, reproducible outputs, version-aligned preprocessing, and interpretability
   - It is the canonical intermediate step before optional API/cloud deployment

 #### 11.2.2 How Deployment Builds on Earlier Phases